isomerpages/ura-address/index.md

           url: https://gmail.com
   - infopic:
       title: Street and Building Names
-      description: The Street and Building Nam
+      description: The Street and Building Names Board (SBNB) ensures that street and building names are appropriate in the context of the location and physical attributes.
       button: Guidelines
       url: https://cms.isomer.gov.sg/sites/ura-address/homepage
       image: /images/Singapore Skyline.png